ulinnuhaha/truku_translation/README.md

   --data_dir ./dataset
 ```
 ## Run the testing stage of the fine-tuned translation model
-To perform the testing process of the translation model, we carry out the bilingual translation of both Truku➝Traditional Chinese and Traditional Chinese➝Truku with some evaluation metrics.
+To perform the testing process of the translation model, we carry out the bilingual translation of both Truku➝Chinese and Chinese➝Truku with some evaluation metrics.
 You can run the `model_test.py` script as the following command:
 ```bash
 python model_test.py \
   --model_name_or_path ./pretrained_model/nllb_tr_ch \
   --data_dir ./dataset
 ```
 We take different evaluation metrics in the testing stage.
-For Truku➝Traditional Chinese translation, we exploit:
+For Truku➝Chinese translation, we exploit:
 * BLEU
 * BERTScore
 * chrF

-While, for Traditional Chinese➝Truku translation, we exploit:
+While, for Chinese➝Truku translation, we exploit:
 * BLEU
 * BERTScore
 * Rouge-1